 Question & AnswerI’ve been charged with Mischief Under $5,000.
 What do I need to know?

 To prove a case , the Crown can use different types of evidence.
 Examples of evidence include:

 - A witness who tells the judge what they saw.
 This is known as “oral ”.
-It’s up to the judge if they believe the witness.
+It will be up to the judge to decide if they believe the witness.

 - Photos or videos.

 - Objects found at the crime scene.
 These are known as “real evidence”.

 The Crown must give you a copy of all the evidence they plan to use in your case.
 The copy you get is called “disclosure“.

 The Crown will normally give you some disclosure inside the courtroom the first time you go to court.
 Often you won’t get all your at once.
 You may have to go back to court a few times before you get it all.

 Review any disclosure you get and look for important items, including: